Guselkumab (Tremfya)

 • Treatment of moderately to severely active ulcerative colitis (UC) in adults

-The most common (1% or more) adverse reactions associated with Tremfya include upper respiratory infections, headache, injection site reactions, arthralgia, bronchitis, diarrhea, gastroenteritis, tinea infections, and herpes simplex infections.
+• Plaque Psoriasis and Psoriatic Arthritis (1% or more): upper respiratory infections, headache, injection site reactions, arthralgia, bronchitis, diarrhea, gastroenteritis, tinea infections, and herpes simplex infections;

 Plaque Psoriasis

-Tremfya received FDA approval based on results from Phase 3, multicenter, randomized, double-blind trials (VOYAGE 1, VOYAGE 2, and NAVIGATE studies).
+In July 2017, the U.S. FDA approved Tremfya (guselkumab) for the treatment of moderate-to-severe plaque psoriasis in adults who are candidates for systemic therapy or phototherapy.
+FDA approval was based on results from Phase 3, multicenter, randomized, double-blind trials (VOYAGE 1, VOYAGE 2, and NAVIGATE studies).
 In VOYAGE 1 and VOYAGE 2, 1443 subjects, 18 years and older, were randomized to either Tremfya (100 mg at Weeks 0 and 4 and every 8 weeks thereafter), placebo or adalimumab (80 mg at Week 0 and 40 mg at Week 1, followed by 40 mg every other week thereafter).
 At 16 weeks, at least seven out of ten Tremfya-treated patients achieved at least 90 percent clearer skin, and more than 80 percent demonstrated cleared or almost cleared skin.
 Improvements were also demonstrated in psoriasis involving the scalp and in symptoms of plaque psoriasis including itch, pain, stinging, burning and skin tightness.
 Treatment resulted in clearer skin that lasted, as nearly nine out of ten patients who achieved PASI 90 at week 28 maintained that response at week 48.
-At week 24, more than seven out of ten patients treated with Tremfya reported at least 90 percent clearer skin compared with more than four out of ten patients treated with adalimumab (Janssen Biotech, 2017a, 2017b).
+At week 24, more than seven out of ten patients treated with Tremfya reported at least 90 percent clearer skin compared with more than four out of ten patients treated with adalimumab.

 NAVIGATE findings demonstrated the effectiveness of Tremfya in patients who had an inadequate response to treatment with ustekinumab.
 NAVIGATE evaluated the efficacy of 24 weeks of treatment with Tremfya in subjects (N=268) who had not achieved an adequate response, defined as IGA ≥2 at Week 16 after initial treatment with ustekinumab (dosed 45 mg or 90 mg according to the subject’s baseline weight at Week 0 and Week 4).
 These subjects were randomized to either continue with ustekinumab treatment every 12 weeks or switch to Tremfya 100 mg at Weeks 16, 20, and every 8 weeks thereafter.
-In subjects with an inadequate response (IGA ≥2 at Week 16 to ustekinumab), greater proportions of subjects on Tremfya compared to ustekinumab achieved an IGA score of 0 or 1 with a ≥2 grade improvement at Week 28 (31% vs 14%, respectively; 12 weeks after randomization) (Janssen Biotech, 2017a).
+In subjects with an inadequate response (IGA ≥2 at Week 16 to ustekinumab), greater proportions of subjects on Tremfya compared to ustekinumab achieved an IGA score of 0 or 1 with a ≥2 grade improvement at Week 28 (31% vs 14%, respectively; 12 weeks after randomization).

 Psoriatic Arthritis

 In July 2020, the U.S. FDA approved Tremfya (guselkumab) for the treatment of adult patients with active psoriatic arthritis (PsA), a chronic progressive disease characterized by painful joints and skin inflammation.
-FDA approval was based on the results from two pivotal Phase 3 clinical trials (DISCOVER-1 and DISCOVER-2), which were randomized, double-blind, placebo-controlled studies that evaluated the safety and efficacy of guselkumab in 1,120 adult patients with active PsA who had inadequate response to standard therapies (Janssen, 2020).
+FDA approval was based on the results from two pivotal Phase 3 clinical trials (DISCOVER-1 and DISCOVER-2), which were randomized, double-blind, placebo-controlled studies that evaluated the safety and efficacy of guselkumab in 1,120 adult patients with active PsA who had inadequate response to standard therapies.

 Deodhar et al (2020) state that guselkumab, a specific inhibitor of interleukin-23 (IL-23) via IL-23 p19 subunit binding, significantly improved psoriatic arthritis signs and symptoms with an acceptable safety profile in a phase 2 trial.
 Thus, the authors conducted a multicenter, double-blind, randomized, placebo-controlled, phase 3 trial (DISCOVER-1) to evaluate guselkumab in adults with active psoriatic arthritis.
 Eligibility criteria included inadequate response to or intolerance of standard treatment, including at least 4 months of apremilast, at least 3 months of non-biologic disease-modifying antirheumatic drugs (DMARDs), or at least 4 weeks of non-steroidal anti-inflammatory drugs for psoriatic arthritis.
 About 30% of study participants could have previously received one or two TNF inhibitors.
 There were 381 patients randomly assigned (1:1:1) to subcutaneous guselkumab 100 mg every 4 weeks (n=128), guselkumab 100 mg at weeks 0, 4 and then every 8 weeks (n=127), or placebo (n=126).
 362 patients continued study treatment up to week 24.
 The primary endpoint was American College of Rheumatology 20% improvement (ACR20) at week 24 in all patients per assigned treatment group using non-responder imputation.
 Safety was assessed in all patients per treatment received.
 The primary endpoint was met: ACR20 at week 24 was achieved by significantly greater proportions of patients in the guselkumab every 4 weeks group and every 8 weeks group than in the placebo group, with percentage differences versus placebo of 37% for the every 4 weeks group and 30% for the every 8 weeks group (both p<0·0001).
 Serious adverse events up to week 24 occurred in no patients receiving guselkumab every 4 weeks, four (3%) patients receiving guselkumab every 8 weeks, and five (4%) patients receiving placebo.
 Up to week 24, one patient in the placebo group died from cardiac failure and two had serious infections; no guselkumab-treated patient died or had serious infections.
 The authors concluded that guselkumab demonstrated a favorable benefit-risk profile and might be an effective treatment option for patients with active psoriatic arthritis.